pragueyerrr/nanbans-board/README.md

 # NanBan's Board

-A personal job tracker built for my friend Nandita (we call her NanBan), a product management professional looking for PM and adjacent roles in Dubai.
+A personal job tracker built for my friend Nandita (we call her NanBan).
+She's been my best friend for decades, and currently with the war situation in the Middle East (March 2026), she's in India and doesn't have a specific date to come back.
+I want my bestie back, and a job would give her a reason.
+She is a product management professional looking for PM and adjacent roles in Dubai.

 ---